 Medicare's new national coverage determination (NCD) for wheelchairs eliminated the controversial bed-or-chair-confined language.
-It did not, however, address the restriction that states that Medicare will pay for a wheelchair only if it is intended for use inside the home.
-ITEM considers the restriction archaic and not in the best interest of beneficiaries, who typically need mobility equipment -- and other DME items -- inside and outside the home.
+It did not, however, address the restriction which states that Medicare will pay for a wheelchair only if it is intended for use inside the home.
+The consumer-advocacy ITEM Coalition considers the restriction archaic and not in the best interest of beneficiaries, who typically need mobility equipment -- and other DME items -- inside and outside the home.

 "Despite over 130 comments submitted to CMS in response to its draft NCD for mobility devices requesting reconsideration of the 'in the home' restriction, the final NCD did not address this critical issue," states the Dear Colleague letter.

 CMS officials said during the NCD process that the in-the-home rule comes from the Medicare statute and that the NCD would not be an appropriate forum to address the issue.